 According to Professor Frank H. Duffy, paediatric neurologist at Harvard Medical School, Neurofeedback Therapy should play a major therapeutic role in the treatment of many difficult problems.
 He states: “In my opinion, if any medication had demonstrated such a wide spectrum of efficacy it would be universally accepted and widely used”.
 Reference

 The American Paediatric Association (November, 2012) approved Biofeedback and Neurofeedback, and rated them as a Level 1 or “best support” treatment in terms of effectiveness for treating children with ADHD.

-Neurotherapy is particularly beneficial for children and adults with all types of Attention Deficit Hyperactivity Disorder, including:
+Neurotherapy may be particularly beneficial for children and adults with all types of Attention Deficit Hyperactivity Disorder, including: